Labor Day holiday closings

 LIBRARIES

-• The La Marque Public Library and the Mae S. Bruce Library in Santa Fe will be closed today through Monday.

-• Helen Hall Library in League City will be closed Sunday and Monday.

-• Rosenberg Library and the Hitchcock, Moore Memorial and Dickinson public libraries will be closed Monday.
+• Rosenberg Library, Helen Hall Library, Mae S. Bruce Library, and the La Marque, Hitchcock, Moore Memorial and Dickinson public libraries will be closed today.

 • Information wasn’t provided from the Friendswood Public Library.